iDannz-Breno/chess/README.md

 # chess
- simple chess resource made in lua for mtasa (in development)
+ simple chess resource made in lua for mtasa (not completed)